OpenHumans/GSoC/00_ideas.md

 **Django tutorial:** If you're new to Django, we recommend you do the [Django tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial01/) first, to get a feel for Django project development.

-**Virtual environments:** If you're new to developing Python projects, we strongly recommend you learn about using virtual environments for your work.
-Either virtualenv (with virtualenvwrapper recommended) or conda are reasonable options.

-* About virtualenv and virtualenvwrapper: http://docs.python-guide.org/en/latest/dev/virtualenvs/
-* About Conda's virtual environments: https://conda.io/docs/user-guide/tasks/manage-environments.html
+**Python development with pipenv:** [Pipenv](http://pipenv.readthedocs.io/en/latest/) is now the officially recommended packaging tool for Python development.
+We recommend you install and use this, and we're working on transitioning our own projects to this.

-When developing on your own machine, you should be installing requirements from requirements.txt within a virtual environment – not globally.
+Pipenv will help you create and manage virtual environments that provide the package dependencies of a project.
+When developing on your own machine, you should be installing dependencies for a particular project within a virtual environment – not globally.

 ## Project Ideas